yourlabs/django-autocomplete-light/docs/source/cookbook.rst

     # It is possible to override javascript options from Python.
     autocomplete_light.register(OtherModel,
         autocomplete_js_attributes={
-            # This will actually data-autocomplete-minimum-characters which
+            # This will actually data-minimum-characters which
             # will set widget.autocomplete.minimumCharacters.
             'minimum_character': 0,
             'placeholder': 'Other model name ?',